wrenfold/wrenfold/docs/source/tutorial/symbolic_manipulation.rst

 While wrenfold is not intended to be a full computer algebra system, it does support a variety of common :doc:`functions and operations <../python_api/index>`.
-Symbolic expressions can be converted :doc:`to and from sympy <sympy_interop>` in order to perform more advanced manipulations.
+Symbolic expressions can be converted :doc:`to and from SymPy <sympy_interop>` in order to perform more advanced manipulations.